MicrosoftDocs/winrt-api/windows.ui.shell/windowtabcollection_removeat_1960564133.md

 ## -remarks

+> [!IMPORTANT]
+> This API is for Win32 desktop apps only.
+UWP and other app types are not supported.

 If successful, calling this method reduces the collection size by one.
 Items with index values greater than the called index have their index values reduced by one.

 ## -see-also